Rainlabuw/PO-for-LQ-cost/research_journal.md

 # Journal

+## 10/3/23
+Mehran liked some of the stuff I showed him below.
+He wasn't sold on it completely, but he saw potential.
+He also again pointed to another application.
+If I could equip $\cal{S}$ with a Riemannian metric so that $\cal{S}$ is geodesically convex, then it could make projection a much much easier process.
+It's an interesting high level idea.

+I want to write a bit about cones real quick.

 ## 10/2/23
 Suppose we have $x_{k+1}=Ax_k+Bu_k$.
 I grown interest in solving the following problem:
 $$\begin{align} \min_{K \in \cal{G}} f(K) \\